ritesh99rakesh/gsocProposal/SymPy.md

 1. Get to know my mentor and other organizations members well.
 2. Get the idea of workflow during the project.
 3. Implement the distributions mentioned in stage 1 and add tests for them.
-4. Disscuss with mentors about the implementation details of Random Matrix.
+4. Discuss with mentors about the implementation details of Random Matrix.
 5. Read more about Random walk in two and three dimensions from *Principles of Random Walk by Spitzer*.

 **Coding Period**